dvreeze/yaidom/docs/yaidom-tutorial.rst

 Still the question remains: why not use a standard query language like `XQuery`_?
 Some possible reasons are:

 * XQuery is a complex language.
-The different specifications of XQuery or related to it illustrate its complexity well.
+The different specifications of or related to XQuery illustrate its complexity well.
 * XQuery has a type system based on `XML Schema`_, which is known to be very complex in itself.
 * Non-trivial computations are better and more directly expressed in a programming language like Scala than in XPath/XQuery or XQuery extension functions.
 * There are too few mature open source XQuery libraries.